yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 german77 solves this by [forcing an emulated Pro Controller instead](https://github.com/yuzu-emu/yuzu/pull/6353).
 No more weird Frankenstein input monstrosities, please.

-Finally, yuzu could be hard to map on analog sticks due to a bug in how the event was handled.
+Finally, it could sometimes be difficult to map analog sticks in yuzu due to a bug in how the event was handled.
 While fixing this, german77 also
 [fixed a crash caused by controllers not listed in the controller list disconnecting](https://github.com/yuzu-emu/yuzu/pull/6312).

 ## Future projects